TOVTC/flutter-dart-movie-lookup/README.md

   * [Contact](#questions)

   ## Bonus Features<a name="features"></a>
-  This application also features bilingual language support for English (en-US) and Spanish (es-ES).
-(Translations unfortunately provided by Google Translate, please don't come for me 🥺)
+  This application also features bilingual language support for English (en) and Spanish (es).

   ## Installation<a name="installation"></a>
   To view this application, ensure that you have installed Android Studio or xCode.
 After cloning the repository, create a .env file in the root directory of the project with a TMDB api key called "API_KEY".
 Use the commands "flutter clean" and "flutter pub get" to clear and install all dependencies.
 Then, if on Android, launch the emulator from VS Code using ctrl + shift + p and press f5 to run the application debug mode or launch the simulator using xCode and use the command "flutter run" to start the application.